40 Awesome Photo Shoot Ideas:

 The Small Details

 It’s all about the small details most people don’t notice.
 Try finding a unique perspective, like a back alley or an exceptional design detail, and showcase it.
 If you can make people see the building in a different light, your photo will be appreciated.
+If you can create a collection of images of building you can really make your images stand out as more than simple photos of a tall building.

 #18 – Family on the Patio